Profile information

 Description

 Hi!
-My name is Taiyo, and I live on the beautiful island of Ojika in Nagasaki, together with my wife, two sons, and three daughters.
+My name is Taiyo, and I live on the beautiful island of Ojika in Nagasaki with my wife and our five children.

 Ojika is a small island with a population of around 2,000 people.
-It’s located about 3 hours by ferry from Sasebo, or 5 hours from Fukuoka.
-The island is known for its stunning beaches, peaceful nature, and warm-hearted community.
+Located about 3 hours by ferry from Sasebo and 5 hours from Fukuoka, it is known for its beautiful beaches, peaceful countryside, rich fishing culture, and friendly local community.

 🧹 Tasks You Might Help With